 Want to implement COVID-19 screening in your school?
 Here’s how.

-In February, Massachusetts’ Department of Elementary and Secondary Education began a six-week program (later extended to 11 weeks) providing free COVID screening via pooled PCR testing for any public PreK – 12 school in the state that is either currently providing some form of in-school instruction or plans to do so.
+In February, Massachusetts’ Department of Elementary and Secondary Education began a six-week program (later extended through the end of the school year) providing free COVID screening via pooled PCR testing for any public PreK – 12 school in the state that is either currently providing some form of in-school instruction or plans to do so.
 As of February 25, 155 school districts (more than 950 individual schools) had signed up for the program.

 This toolkit is designed to help Massachusetts K-12 schools implement the screening program set up by the state.
 If you’re thinking of following one of the Massachusetts Models, it’ll help you make it happen.